Palaeography: National hands

 In Italy, after the close of the Roman and Byzantine periods, the writing is known as Lombardic, a generic term which comprises several local varieties.
-These may be classified under four principal types: two for the scriptura epistolaris, the old Italian cursive and the papal chancery hand, or littera romana, and two for the libraria, the old Italian book-hand and Lombardic in the narrow sense, sometimes known as Beneventana on account of the fact that it flourished in the principality of Benevento.
+These may be classified under four principal types: two for the scriptura epistolaris, the old Italian cursive and the papal chancery hand, or littera romana, and two for the libraria, the old Italian book-hand and Lombardic in the narrow sense, sometimes known as Beneventana because it flourished in the principality of Benevento.

 The oldest preserved documents written in the old Italian cursive show all the essential characteristics of the Roman cursive of the 6th century.
 In northern Italy, this hand began in the 9th century to be influenced by a minuscule book-hand which developed, as will be seen later, in the time of Charlemagne; under this influence it gradually disappeared, and ceased to exist in the course of the 12th century.
 In southern Italy, it persisted far on into the later Middle Ages.
 The papal chancery hand, a variety of Lombardic peculiar to the vicinity of Rome and principally used in papal documents, is distinguished by the formation of the letters a, e, q, t.
 It is formal in appearance at first, but is gradually simplified, under the influence of the Carolingian minuscule, which finally prevailed in the bulls of Honorius II (1124–1130).
 The notaries public in Rome continued to use the papal chancery hand until the beginning of the 13th century.
 The old Italian book-hand is simply a semi-cursive of the type already described as in use in the 6th century.
 The principal examples are derived from scriptoria in northern Italy, where it was displaced by the Carolingian minuscule during the 9th century.
 In southern Italy, this hand persisted, developing into a calligraphic form of writing, and in the 10th century took on a very artistic angular appearance.
 The Exultet rolls provide the finest examples.
 In the 9th century, it was introduced in Dalmatia by the Benedictine monks and developed there, as in Apulia, on the basis of the archetype, culminating in a rounded Beneventana known as the Bari type.